Litigation Technology Operations at AmLaw 200 Firms

 Rose J. Hunter Jones, King & Spalding Nearly two decades ago, we recognized the importance of investing heavily in litigation support.
 Advances in technology and the predominance of ESI have only confirmed the wisdom of this decision.
 Providing cost-effective, high quality ediscovery services to our clients is key to success in litigation.
 Our clients want to know and be confident that our people, processes, and technology are reliable as well as cost-effective.
 Over time, we have learned that flexibility in service delivery models, coupled with repeatable best practices and an understanding of our clients’ needs, allows us to provide the most cost-effective service delivery model in matters both large and small.
 There is no “one size fits all” but we are expected to be able to address our clients’ needs of all sizes.

 Christopher A. Acosta, Director of Practice Support at Nossaman A business model for litigation support/technology has to adapt to firm economics.
 An understanding of business intelligence, structure of case teams, and overall practice management should be the drivers of figuring out what model fits in the organization.
 While profit per partner and revenue numbers speak volumes, the value add to the client is undeniable.
-As technology and science continues to be a major factor in cases, internal litigation support provides process management and direction that is agnostic of any outside interests, which would come first in an outsourced managed service.
+As technology and science continues to be a major factor in cases, internal litigation support provides process management and direction that is agnostic of any outside interests, which would come first in an outsourced managed services.

 Many of the firms we spoke with are struggling with two common questions: